There’s nothing like the light, crispy crunch of a perfect tempura batter, plus some awesome, garlicky vegetable soba noodles! Japan or bust!

 5. Pour the dressing into that same skillet, scraping up any brown bits, and cook until slightly reduced and thickened.
 Immediately pour over noodle-vegetable mixture and toss well.
 Season with salt and pepper to taste.

-6. Cover the bowl tightly with plastic wrap and let chill in the fridge for several hours or overnight.
-Let come close to room temperature then top with lightly toasted sesame seeds, if desired.
-Also great served warm.
+6. Cover the bowl tightly with plastic wrap and either let chill in the fridge for cold soba noodles, for several hours or overnight, or serve it immediately, hot or warm.
+However, you could chill it to let the flavors intensify overnight, then heat it up again before serving.
+Finally, you can also serve it room temp.
+After chilling, let it come close to room temperature then top with lightly toasted sesame seeds, if desired.

 Tempura Battered Poached Eggs (Poached Egg Tempura)